LwMQ Hashing, CRC, HMAC, and Key APIs

 HMAC Equality Functions

-This function provides a fast way to compare HMACs, which can be used for example to verify that a computed HMAC matches an expected value.
 The function is designed to be resistant to timing attacks by taking the same amount of time regardless of how many bytes match between the two HMACs.

 LMQAPI_(BOOL)